 It’s pretty common for the power to go out for extended periods of time during winter storms, and the power companies are pretty slow to repair them, so it could be a while before it comes back.

 You’ll need electricity to power things like cell phones, radios, and other vital equipment.
 Small electronics can be powered with a personal power bank so you can call for help if needed or check on loved ones.

 If you want to get through the power outage in relative comfort, you should invest in a larger power pack.

 During a winter storm, you’ll be mostly on your own, but it’s still a good idea to maintain basic contact with others.

 Make sure your cell phone has a charge and you’re able to make a call.
 Buy a power bank for your cell phone just in case.

-Prepping for a winter storm would be much easier if you had advance warning that it was coming.
+Prepping for a winter storm would be much easier if you had an advance warning that it was coming.
 The weather channel is usually good enough, but sometimes the news just slips past you.
-A special purpose weather alert radio gives you emergency alerts specific to your county.
+A special-purpose weather alert radio gives you emergency alerts specific to your county.

 Depending on how bad the storm is, you might not be able to get regular medical help.
 You should always have a first aid kit in your home, and this is usually enough to take care of minor to moderate issues.

 It’s interesting to note that frostbite isn’t your biggest issue during a winter storm…it’s your other medical issues.
 The elderly have an increased risk of blood clots and heart attacks when their body temperature drops.
 It’s especially important for the elderly to stay warm for this reason.